 It has that traditional iambic beat running through the mostly tetrameter lines - save for three dimeters - which Frost employed a lot and it's this rhythm that could be said to undermine the essential seriousness of the subject - the end of the world.

-Note that the longer lines can be read a little quicker than the short, which means a different tempo for the reader at lines 2, 8 and 9.
+Note that the long lines can be read a little quicker than the short ones, which means a different tempo for the reader in lines 2, 8, and 9.

 - Everyone knows the world will end at some time but no one knows how.
 This poem posits fire or ice, then fire and ice, as the likely causes of the world's demise.